Tap here to get 5 Secrets to Stress Free Dinners

 • In a small bowl whisk together 2 tablespoon corn starch and 2 tablespoons hot water to create a slurry.
 When it it is smooth, stir it into the liquid in the crockpot.
 Let the gravy cook for 5 minutes.

 • Taste and add more salt and pepper as necessary.
-(Do not skip this step, read more about this here.)
+(This is an important step, see note)

 • Serve the pork chops topped with gravy and enjoy!